 TAUCK AIRPORT TRANSFERS are included at the start and end of the journey between the airport and the Tauck hotel.
 Airport transfers are available for any pre tour or post tour hotel stays immediately consecutive to the tour, providing flight information is received in the Tauck office no later than three weeks in advance.
 Details on locating your transfer upon arrival to the tour start city will be included in your final documents.

 To help in your packing, Tauck will provide each guest with a large rolling duffel bag.
 The duffel bag has been specially designed to provide more than adequate space for essential items needed while on safari.
 All of the accommodations on this tour have laundry services.
-Please pack light and bring ONLY the Tauck-issued duffel bag with you on safari.
+Please Note: Packing lightly is recommended as the Tauck-issued duffel bag will be the only piece of luggage allowed with you on safari.

 Strict limitations on our on-tour flights require that each guest take only one piece of soft-sided luggage (the duffel bag) weighing no more than 44 pounds, or 20 kilograms.
 Soft-sided luggage is required to ensure your piece fits into irregularly shaped luggage compartments.

 The duffel bag will be sent to your home and should arrive approximately two weeks prior to your departure for Africa.

 Although oversize bags and wheeled, carry-on luggage are popular for airline travel, they are often not convenient or appropriate for safari vehicle travel or for many on-tour flights.
 Most modern safari vehicles offer limited space for numerous or larger items.
 Space under seats is typically small, and designed to accommodate items like coats, hats, purses, and small camera bags, etc.